Haoran-Peng/parallel_deep_echo_state_network/README.md

 # Parallel Optimal Deep Echo State Network
 ## Introduction
 This repository is a generic implementation and example of "Parallel Optimal Deep Echo State Network", but not the full implementation of the article "LEOPARD: Parallel Optimal Deep Echo State Network Prediction Improves Service Coverage for UAV-Assisted Outdoor Hotspots".
-Therefore, you can use this repository to train your own model and the system architecture was presented in this paper [[LEOPARD]](https://ieeexplore.ieee.org/document/9548955)  [[Slides]](https://haoran-peng.github.io/Slides/LEOPARD_TCCN.pdf)  in IEEE Transactions on Cognitive Communication and Network.
+Therefore, you can use this repository to train your own model and the system architecture was presented in this paper [[LEOPARD]](https://ieeexplore.ieee.org/document/9548955)  [[Slides]](https://haoran-peng.github.io/Slides/LEOPARD_TCCN.pdf).